-For a search of opportunistic infections, the underlying disease, drug class, and other aspects possibly relevant to the question should be considered when selecting terms from MedDRA.
-For example, the most likely pathogen or the body site affected may differ depending on the cause of immunosuppression (e.g., HIV infection, solid organ transplant, hematopoietic stem cell transplant, malignancy, chemotherapy, TNF-alfa blockers, etc.), geographical region, and calendar year/decade (due to changes of prominence of pathogens over time).
-As a starting point, SOC Infections and infestations should be reviewed multi-axially.
+- For a search of opportunistic infections, the underlying disease, drug class, and other aspects possibly relevant to the question should be considered.
+For example, the most likely pathogen or the body site affected may differ depending on the cause of immunosuppression (e.g., HIV infection, solid organ transplant, hematopoietic stem cell transplant, malignancy, chemotherapy, TNF-alpha blockers, etc.), geographical region, and calendar year/decade (due to changes of prominence of pathogens over time). - Opportunistic infections (SMQ) includes terms from SOC Infections and infestations for pathogens causing opportunistic infections as well as relevant terms from SOC Investigations - Additional terms may be relevant for inclusion in a search strategy for specific conditions as in the following examples: - For an underlying HIV infection, many PTs containing "HIV," "AIDS," "CD4," or "T-lymphocyte" may be included - For an underlying solid organ transplant or hematopoietic stem cell transplant, certain PTs containing "transplant" or "graft" may be relevant - For an underlying malignancy, SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps) may be reviewed; certain PTs indicating neutropenia and resulting complications secondary to chemotherapy may be added to the search